Skip to main content

 Design solutions, implementation and performance of PV in combined use with agriculture (Agri-PV) and in nature (‘Eco-PV’).

-This subtopic covers floating PV (inland or in open water), and also collects all contributions describing how PV systems are placed on or are integrated into infrastructure (e.g., linearPV on roads, railways, carparks).
-PV integrated into vehicles (VIPV) is also covered here, as well as indoor applications.
+This subtopic covers floating PV (inland or in open water) and collects all contributions describing how PV systems are placed on or are integrated into infrastructure (e.g., linear PV on roads, railways, carparks).

-Design and measurement of concentrator solar cells, assemblies and CPV modules, and also optical systems, mounting structures and trackers, are included in this subtopic.
+Design and measurement of concentrator solar cells, assemblies and CPV modules, and optical systems, mounting structures and trackers, are included in this subtopic.

-4.7 Direct Uses of PV Generated Electricity
+4.7 Hybrid Systems and Storage; Direct uses of PV Generated Electricity

+This subtopic is the home for work that bridges photovoltaics, electrochemistry, and other storage solutions shifting and stabilizing PV power output on different timescales.
+Strategies, solutions, and recent achievements for integrating and interfacing PV with storage, enabling flexible use of PV energy, and smoother grid integration of new PV installations.
+Storage integrated locally in a PV system is included here when the novelty is in the storage aspects and the integration with the PV system.
 Industrial applications in which PV generated electricity is converted directly into a useful product or service, including conversion of PV electricity into other energy carriers are also included here, e.g., PV-to-gas/fuels including hydrogen production (P2X); Water desalination, sterilization and upgrading; PV process heat/industrial processes.

 The technology and engineering aspects of storage systems are covered in this subtopic, but their use in guaranteeing flexibility in the wider energy system is covered in subtopic 5.1.
-Storage integrated locally in a PV system is also included here when the novelty is in the storage aspects.

 EU PVSEC Programme Secretariat